 NOTE: Your initial Call Director configuration is typically set up by your service representative.
 For information on the setup tasks, see the Communication Platform Integration Guide.

 12.3.1 Configuring a voice processor

-If you are using Call Director, you must configure the voice processor to be used with the system.
-The system supports the use of only one Contact Media Service voice processor.
+If you are using Call Director, you must configure the voice processors to be used with the system.
+The system supports the following voice processor: